-- Just type in “real estate investment club” in Google
+- Just type in “real estate investment club” on Google

 There may also be smaller, more private clubs that don’t advertise themselves.
 In that case, you need to learn about them through the grapevine of people you’re talking to.
-As you build new relationships with small business owners, real estate agents, etc. you will get hear about the groups.
+As you build new relationships with small business owners, real estate agents, etc., you will get to hear about the groups.

 Facebook groups have blown up over the last few years.
 They make it easy to reach people you aren’t connected with right now without seeming creepy or salesy.

 LinkedIn groups aren’t quite as good, but the idea is there.
-The best thing about LinkedIn is people tend to act more professional on there.
-They may expect to build a new business partnership on LinkedIn before they expect it on Facebook.
+The best thing about LinkedIn is that people tend to act more professionally there.
+They may expect to build a new business partnership on LinkedIn before they can do it on Facebook.

 This Forbes article talks about this a bit.
 Even though it is more focused on how startups can raise funding, you’re essentially a startup if you’re trying to raise money for real estate, correct?
 So a lot of the principles are the same.

-The key to mastering social media is to build relationships on there.
+The key to mastering social media is to build relationships there.
 Comment on the posts of people you connect with.
 Ask questions.
-Hop on a Facebook video call with them so you can interact with them face to face.
+Hop on a Facebook video call with them so you can interact with them face-to-face.

 You never know what may come from it.

 Does that mean you should talk to the first agent you find?
-Sure – you can connect with them.
+Sure, you can connect with them to find real estate investor partners in a particular area.
 But they may not be the best resource.

 Another option is property managers.
 Their whole job is to work with landlords and investment companies!
 Even if the only investor they know is their client, that’s better than nothing.

 In other words- talk to other people in the industry.
 They know each other.
 They know who is looking for investment partners or trying to sell a property.
-They can connect you with potential real estate investor partners, and before you know it you’re off to the races.
+They can connect you with potential real estate investor partners, and you’re off to the races before you know it.

 Last but not least, let’s talk about what salespeople call your “warm market.”